immnk/react-app-tutorial/README.md

 2. `cd react-app-tutorial && npm install`
 3. For testing in dev `npm start`.

+To create a bew React application we use `npx create-react-app <app-name>` and this is similar to using `npm i -g create-react-app && create-react-app <app-name>`

+The x in npx is for execution.

 ## Deploy

 `Travis CI` takes care of deploying to gh-pages in GitHub.
 Although you can check the steps in `travis.yml` file in root.